 Back in 2002, John started work on his World War II home front novel, Prisoner Moon.
 After years of work, it was published in 2012.

 John is currently working on his third historical novel, Lorenzo’s Assassin, which is set against the backdrop of the Pazzi Conspiracy when Pope Sixtus IV plotted to murder Lorenzo the Magnificent.
-Look for it in late 2014.
+Look for it in early 2015.

 In addition, he has edited the World War II letters of his father, Paul Van Roekel, and made them available on this web site.